supleed2/EIE4-FYP/writeup.md

 # Introduction

 The 3rd Year Embedded Systems course of the Electrical Engineering department at Imperial College London includes a coursework designed to teach students real-time programming in a resource constrained system.
-The scenario of the courseowrk is a music synthesiser where audio samples must be generated consistently to ensure audio without glitches.
+The scenario of the coursework is a music synthesiser where audio samples must be generated consistently to ensure audio without glitches.

 This project aims to extend the capabilities and performance of the existing educational platform as the microcontroller currently used in the coursework is limited to a small number of oscillators and basic audio effects.
 A key factor in the success of this project is that a student should be able to interact with the provided gateware in a similar manner to the existing coursework.